-As a marine biologist I look dimly upon any attempt to “tame” or control our wild ocean.
-Because sharks are a natural and key component of a healthy ecosystem, I worry about the effects of shark hunts and culls on dwindling shark populations and our oceans, already over-stressed by a wide variety of human impacts.
-But as a surfer I understand the strong desire to be in the ocean every day, to be able to surf and feel relatively safe while pursuing my lifestyle, one largely free from the worry of being attacked by an aggressive shark.
+As a marine biologist, I look dimly upon any attempt to “tame” or control our wild ocean.
+Because sharks are a natural and key component of a healthy ecosystem, I have concerns about the effects of shark hunts and culls on dwindling shark populations and ocean ecosystems, already over-stressed by a wide variety of human impacts.
+But as a surfer, I understand the strong desire to be in the ocean every day, to be able to surf and feel relatively safe while pursuing my lifestyle, one largely free from the worry of being attacked by an aggressive shark.
 We all care about the ocean but we don’t want to risk our life doing what we love.

 So here’s a brief review of the current methods used to respond to shark attacks, including hunts, culls, barriers, beach closures, spotters, and research and education.
 There is quite a bit of scientific literature on the subject, much of it summarized in an excellent paper by Curtis et al. (2012).
 I’ve also included direct links to many of the regional reports in case you want to dig deeper on your own.
 Because ultimately I believe it is up to each and every individual surfer to make this decision for themselves.

 One response to an attack is to initiate a public shark hunt in the hopes of capturing the specific shark that caused an attack.
 The most well-known example is the “Twelve Days of Terror” which occurred during a series of five shark attacks in New Jersey in 1916 (Fernicola, 2001) on which the movies Jaws is likely based.
 Under this scenario, the public is recruited to hunt sharks by any means possible as a large uncoordinated, but hopefully successful “hunt” for the responsible shark.
 Similar hunts have occurred in Australia and South Africa and have been proposed in Hawaii.